andredms/mock-stock/README.md

-# mock-stock
+# MockStock
 A fake stock market which utilises Python, SQLite and Selenium.
-Allows users to invest money into the ASX without the risk of losing any.
+Allows users to invest into the ASX without the risk of losing any money.

+## Usage

+$help